harshal2030/playvidJS/README.md

 # Custom HTML5 Video Player
-It is a Custom HTML5 video player designed using JavaScript, CSS and HTML5.
+It is a Custom HTML5 video player designed using pure JavaScript(no framework used), CSS and HTML5.

 # Prerequisite
-You nedd HTML5 supported Browser such as:-
+You need HTML5 supported Browser such as:-
 ```bash
 Google Chrome
 Mozilla Firefox